Linux dc command

 Note that each stacked instance of a register has its own array associated with it.
-Thus 1 0:a 0Sa 2 0:a La 0;ap will print 1, because the 2 was stored in an instance of 0:a that was later popped.
+Thus 1 0:a 0Sa 2 0:a La 0;ap prints 1, because the 2 was stored in an instance of 0:a that was later popped.

 First, at the command line, let's enter the desktop calculator.

 Nothing appears to have happened. dc's prompt is a blank line, and it's ready to take our commands.
 First, let's push a number onto the stack.
 How about 1234:

 Again, nothing seems to have happened.
 Let's use f to look at the entire contents of the stack: